nalDaniels/CloudWatchAgentDeployment/Deployment-instructions.md

 }
 }
 ```
+6. Create your multi-branch and run it
-6. How is the server performing?
+7. How is the server performing?
-7. Can the server handle everything installed on it?
+8. Can the server handle everything installed on it? if yes, how would a T.2 micro handle in this deployment?
-8. What happens to the CPU when you run another build?
+9. What happens to the CPU when you run another build?
-9. You may configure an alert or figure out how to configure email notifications on Jenkins
+10. Configure an alert or figure out how to configure email notifications on Jenkins